 The power clean is one of the high-intensity movements in Olympic weightlifting often performed by seasoned athletes, Olympic weightlifters, and regular gym attendees who strive to improve the whole-body explosive strength and power.
-Despite the movement takes only several seconds to be performed, it requires enough skills and proper technique.

-What is a power clean?
-The power clean is a weightlifting exercise.
-It involves lifting a barbell from the floor to the shoulders in a single explosive movement.
 It starts in a low position with the barbell on the floor, gripping the bar with an overhand grip, and then explosively extending the legs and hips while pulling the bar upward.
 The lifter then quickly drops under the bar and catches it in a front rack position as high as possible with the elbows up and the bar resting on the front of the shoulders.

-Thus, it’s crucial to learn each Power Clean phase correctly at the very beginning as it can be difficult to correct it later, and also start with light loads to get assured that you have the proper form and condition.
+Thus, it’s crucial to learn each Power Clean phase correctly at the very beginning as it can be difficult to correct it later, and also start with light l1oads to get assured that you have the proper form and condition.

 As a regular training exercise, a Power Clean is effective in developing explosiveness, improving body composition, and general coordination and mobility.